 flowers in the basement

-with Kite, Alisha Wormsley, Mel Elberg, Tsedaye Makonnen, Frances Rodriguez
+with Kite, Alisha Wormsley, Mel Elberg, Tsedaye Makonnen, Frank Rodriguez

 January 2024 installation at Participant Inc. Photography by Daniel Kukla